abdelkimo/or-tools/doc_sources/MANUAL/source/manual/objectives/data_search.rst

 ..  only:: html

-    In section :ref:`objective_functions`, we talked about some global statistics about the search.
+    In the section :ref:`objective_functions`, we talked about some global statistics about the search.
     In this section we review them one by one.

     You can find the code in the file `tutorials/C++/chap3/golomb2.cc <../../../tutorials/C++/chap3/golomb2.cc>`_

+..  only:: draft

+    To have a very precise idea of the statistics we are talking about in this section, we refer the reader to section XXX were a more detailed discussion is provided about them.

 .. index::